noti0na1/dotty/docs/docs/internals/explicit-nulls.md

 During adapting, if the type of the tree is not a subtype of the expected type, the `adaptToSubType` in `Typer.scala` will run.
 The implicit search is invoked to find conversions for the tree.
 If `unsafeNulls` is enabled, we use the new search scheme:
 1. If the `tree.tpe` is nullable, we strip `Null` from the tree then search.
 2. If the `tree.tpe` is not nullable or the last step fails, we search on the tree directly.
-3. If the last step fails, we try to cast tree to `pt` if the two types `isUnsafeConvertable`.
+3. If the last step fails, we try to cast tree to `pt` if the two types `isUnsafelyConvertable`.

 Since implicit search (finding candidates and trying to type the new tree) could run in some different contexts, we have to pass the `UnsafeNullConversion` mode to the search context.